 We also ask that parents sign the Online Safety Home School Agreement for Parents / Carers, when a child starts at Gordonbrock School.

-Gordonbrock works in partnership with parents to educate the children about e-safety and help keep them safe when using technology.
+Gordonbrock works in partnership with parents to educate the children about internet safety and help keep them safe when using technology.

 The internet is always changing, and being able to keep up to date with your children's use of technology can be a challenge, especially if you feel that your children may have better technical skills than you do.
 However, children and young people still need support and guidance when it comes to managing their lives online and using the internet positively and safely.